WWE News: Maryse Has A Baby Bump And Eva Marie No Longer Has Red Hair [Photos]

 It looks as if two former WWE divas have changed their look since being removed from television.
 During one’s time on WWE TV, appearance is a significantly high component of marketing, particularly if you are a woman in the company.
 Moreover, appearance is, in many cases, what establishes oneself as a unique persona in the business.
-For instance, former SmackDown Live Women’s Champion Naomi was going through different incarnations of her character, from focusing on more of her days as a cheerleader while in FCW and NXT, to being more of a darker, cynical character as the leader of Team B.A.D.
+For instance, former SmackDown Live Women’s Champion Naomi was going through different incarnations of her character, from focusing on more of her days as a cheerleader while in FCW and NXT to being more of a darker, cynical character as the leader of Team B.A.D.
 (Beautiful and Dangerous) alongside Tamina and Sasha Banks.
 However, these moments did not give her the level of popularity until she returned to the ring with a completely different “Feel the Glow” entrance and character.
 In fact, this character has led her to two reigns as champion, including a WrestleMania victory in her hometown of Orlando, Florida.
 Other names stand out due to their character as well.
 Namely, Maryse and Eva Marie.

 Maryse Has A Baby Bump